 There may be multiple forward-zone: clauses.
-Each with a name: and zero or more hostnames or IP addresses.
-For the forward zone this list of nameservers is used to forward the queries to.
-The servers listed as forward-host: and forward-addr: have to handle further recursion the query.
-Thus, those servers are not authority servers, but recursion itself for the forward zone, it lets the remote server do it.

-(just like unbound is) recursive servers too; unbound does not perform ward-addr target will forward all queries to that other server (unless it can answer from the cache).
+Each with a name: and zero more hostnames or IP addresses.
+For the forward zone this list or of nameservers is used to forward the gueries to.
+The servers listed as forward-host: and forward-addr: have to handle further recursion for the query.
+Thus, those servers are not authority servers, are (just like unbound is) recursive servers too; unbound does not perform recursion itself for the forward zone, it lets the remote server do it. is assumed.
+A forward-zone entry with name "." and a Class IN forward-addr target will forward all queries to that other server (unless name: <domain name> forward-host: <domain name> it can answer from the cache).